 You’ll want a high-quality battery that you can recharge multiple times without seeing a decrease in performance.

 Some headlamps are dual power, meaning you can charge them from a USB or use batteries.
-This makes them a bit heavier and more expensive, but it offers an added level of backup if you’re having to use it for long periods without having access to a charging point.
+This makes them a bit heavier and more expensive, but it offers an added level of backup if you have to use them for long periods without having access to a charging point.

-Alternatively, you could get a headlamp which allows you to charge it while using it and hook it up to a battery pack or solar charger that you carry with you.
+Alternatively, you could get a headlamp that allows you to charge it while using it and hook it up to a battery pack or solar charger you carry.

 Brightness – How Many Lumens Do You Need?

-Lumens is a measure of how much light you get from a bulb.
+Lumens are a measure of how much light you get from a bulb.
 The higher the number, the brighter the light.

-But as with battery life, this isn’t the full story…
+But as with battery life, this isn’t the whole story…

-Not all headlamps are tested to the same standard, making it very difficult to get a reliable means of comparison, and sometimes the top lumens rating for a product relates to a peak output which can’t be sustained for very long.
+Not all headlamps are tested to the same standard, making it very difficult to get a reliable means of comparison.
+Sometimes the top lumens rating for a product relates to a peak output that can’t be sustained for very long.

 Another thing that’s not measured in the lumens rating is the optical quality of the lamp.
-Ideally, your beam should be evenly lit, but in poorer quality lamps, you may find you get hot spots or other abnormalities in the beam which can disrupt your vision.
+Ideally, your beam should be evenly lit, but in poorer quality lamps, you may get hot spots or other abnormalities in the beam, which can disrupt your vision.

-The level of brightness you need also depends on what you’re using it for.
+The brightness level you need also depends on what you’re using it for.
 Some headlamps are specifically designed for trails and illuminating a large area.
-Others are better for close quarters, when rummaging in your bag or cooking a meal.
+Others are better for close quarters when rummaging in your bag or cooking a meal.